Top prospect Xavier Thomas leaving state for senior season

 Thomas had 131 tackles and seven sacks this year for Wilson, which lost to Chapin in the first round of the playoffs.

 IMG started as a tennis academy and has expanded to other sports including football and about half of its student body is made up of international students.
-It specializes individual and year-round coaching and also classes in nutrition, social.
+It specializes in individual and year-round coaching and also such classes as nutrition.
 There are mandatory study halls, test prep and subject-specific tutors available.

 The program is run like a college program with classes in morning and football in afternoon and more classes at night.
 There also are rules imposed by a high school association so athletes can train year-round with no restrictions.